-Oil et al (2017) and Passing & Abdullah (2018) report that Nike fish in the Gorontalo Bay waters will firstly appear in the sea and then move doser to the rive mouth over time until they eventually disappear.
-Nike's high fishing effort should be balanced with resources and habitate ecology management to ensure its sustainability in the future.
-Exploring the adult phase of fish is one effort that can be conducted to understand the fish biology and ecology.
-Thus, the management and conservation plan in preserving stocks and biodiversity can be carried out properly.
-Many studies recently 2015 to passing et al. 2020; Shahmi et al. 2019, Shahm
+Olii et al (2017); Pasisingi & Abdullah (2018) report that Nike fish in the Gorontalo Bay waters will firstly appear in the sea and then move closer to the river mouth over time until they eventually disappear.
+Nike's high fishing effort should be balanced with resources and habitat ecology management to ensure its sustainability in the future.
+One effort that can be conducted is by exploring the adult phase of fish so that the biological and ecological resources can be understood.
+Thus, the management and conservation plans in preserving stocks and biodiversity can be carried out properly.
+Many studies recently focused on Nike fish (Usman 2016; Olii et al 2017; Pasisingi & Abdullah 2018; Olii et al 2019; Nurjirana et al 2019; Sahami et al 2019a;